Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: CMAB Methods for ODM

 In our framework, we utilize \emph{oracles} (i.e., optimization algorithms) which, given a parameter vector $\boldsymbol{\theta}$, output super arms with maximum expected reward (or approximately, in the case of approximate oracles), such that

 The $\theta_{ij}^*$ values of the true parameter vector $\boldsymbol{\theta}^*$ are initially unknown, but to be able to employ prior knowledge, we consider a prior distribution over $\theta_{ij}^*$'s.
-Formally, we assume that each $\theta_{ij}^*$ follows a Beta distribution, $\mathrm{Beta}(\alpha _{ij}^{(0)}, \beta _{ij}^{(0)})$.
-We also assume a fixed and known distribution over decision outcomes, denoted by $P(y)$ (i.e., the learning agent knows the marginal distribution \emph{a priori}).
+Formally, we assume that each $\theta_{ij}^*$ follows a Beta distribution, $\mathrm{Beta}(\alpha _{ij}^{(0)}, \beta _{ij}^{(0)})$. \addedtmlr{The reason is that a Beta distribution is defined on range $[0,1]$, and parameter of a Bernoulli distribution should be in this range (each $\theta_{ij}^*$ is parameter of a Bernoulli distribution).} We also assume a fixed and known distribution over decision outcomes, denoted by $P(y)$ (i.e., the learning agent knows the marginal distribution \emph{a priori}).
 However, even if the oracle is assumed to always be able to find the correct decision (i.e., it only needs to minimize the number of tests), the optimization problem is NP-hard, and thus in practice, we use approximate oracles (introduced in Section \ref{sec:sequential_algs}).

 A \emph{greedy} method to address the problem defined in Section \ref{sec:formulation} is that in each time step $t$, we use an oracle with the current (MAP) estimate of $\boldsymbol{\theta}^*$.
 However, this greedy method may converge to a sub-optimal super arm due to lack of exploration.
-To balance exploration and exploitation, we adapt Thompson Sampling and BayesUCB to our problem.

-\paragraph{Thompson Sampling.} Algorithm \ref{alg:algorithm} summarizes our framework, with Thompson Sampling used as exploration method.
+To balance exploration and exploitation, we adapt Thompson Sampling and BayesUCB to our problem. \paragraph{Thompson Sampling.} Algorithm \ref{alg:algorithm} summarizes our framework, with Thompson Sampling used as exploration method.
 In each time step $t$, we sample the parameters from the current posterior distribution (line \ref{line:sample}).
 We then (in lines \ref{line:oracle}-\ref{line:observe}) use the \emph{oracle} to get a super arm based on the sampled parameters, and perform the tests sequentially.
 Finally, we use Algorithm \ref{alg:posterior_update} to update the posterior distribution of the parameters.
-Algorithm \ref{alg:posterior_update} uses the fact that Beta distribution is conjugate prior to the Bernoulli distribution\footnote{Since test outcomes are binary, then, given decision $y = j$, each test $x_i$ follows a Bernoulli distribution with parameter $\theta_{ij}$}.
+Algorithm \ref{alg:posterior_update} uses the fact that Beta distribution is conjugate prior to the Bernoulli distribution.\footnote{Since test outcomes are binary, then, given decision $y = j$, each test $x_i$ follows a Bernoulli distribution with parameter $\theta_{ij}$.}